Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Nigerian dignitary scams

-Though it’s the butt of many jokes, the “Nigerian prince” scam is even more successful now than it was a decade or two ago.
+Although it’s the butt of many jokes, the “Nigerian prince” scam still happens often.
 For this scam, you’re contacted by somebody requesting your help in recovering a great deal of money.
 They claim that if you help them by providing your banking account information or money to pay fees, you’ll be rewarded with a substantial portion of the money.

 What to do